jlima8900/Docker--WebScopeV3/README.md

 ---

-## ✨ Built by
+## ✨ Built by Joao Lima

-A developer with a deep curiosity for browser automation, authentication flows, and web security tooling.
+Someone with a deep curiosity for browser automation, authentication flows, and web security tooling.